cmu-sei/juneberry/docs/getting_started.md

 NOTE: If you use a temporary container (by default `enter_juneberry_container` creates temporary containers) you'll need to source the juneberry completion script every time you start the container.

+TODO: This section needs a rewrite since the model is now in the example workspace.
+It seems like we're trying to dance this line of "you don't really need the example workspace" and "yeah you kind of do".
+We should commit to one side and write that approach.
 ## Testing Your Installation

 After installing Juneberry, you can run the following training command to test your installation: